13 Sept. 1949.

 Q. Did this take place within the territorial limits of Yugoslavia or some other country?

+A. It was in Serbia, in the mountains.
 Q. Were your services accepts and did you subsequently join the forces of General Mikhailovitch?

 A. Yes.
 I was put on the staff at once.

+Q. In what capacity did you serve in these forces?
 A. I was a member of the staff.
 My duties were to organize the Central national Committee for Resistance.
 I was to get secretly in touch wit political leaders around Belgrade and to organize that committee and then on March 27, 1942, I was caught by the Gestapo and taken captive.
 Since there was no absolute proof or evidence against me, I was released after two months on condition that I present myself two times weekly and that I escaped into the forests again.
 I was called before General Mikhailovitch who at that time was in Montenegro, Serbia.
 Then I became a member of the Special Executive Committee of the Central national Committee for Resistance of which there were only three members.
 Then at the beginning of May 1943 I took over the command of the Chetnik groups in the western parts of Yugoslavia.
 Then I was there until September 1943 when I crossed into Italy over the Adriatic Sea and then left from Italy by an allied plane for Cairo, Egypt.

+Q. Can you describe briefly what the activities of the Mikhailovitch forces were while you were connected with them?
 A. The activities could be divided into two categories.
 In the first period of his activity in 1941 and 1942 there were the uprisals and fight and battle of all enemies on all fronts.
 At the end of 1942 the battle became much more complicated because he had to do with Tito's army.
 Then the battle was carried on various fronts; one against the Communists and on another against the Germans and the Bulgarians.
 They were also battling against the Ustashi in the interior.

 Q. Who were the Ustashi?